Case study: People Management and Organisational Politics

 raghunath_bv

-Comment on "Business World indulges in Organizational Politics by showing carrots of Career Planning":
+Hi, Comment on "Business World indulges in Organizational Politics by showing carrots of Career Planning":

 In the case study, Joseph's promotion and subsequent demand from senior management to separate from the trade union could be seen as a strategic move influenced by organizational politics.
 The management's attempt to influence Joseph's decisions by linking his career prospects to leaving the trade union suggests a use of power dynamics and strategic decisions that align with organizational interests.
-This tactic could be interpreted as a form of organizational politics where career planning is used as a carrot to mould employees' affiliations and actions in line with the organization's preferences.
+This tactic could be interpreted as a form of organizational politics where career planning is used as a carrot to mold employees' affiliations and actions in line with the organization's preferences.

 Does this case reflect Joseph's decision-making ability?

 Joseph's decision-making ability is reflected throughout the case.
 Initially, he decides to comply with the management's request to leave the trade union for the sake of his career.
-However, when faced with unfavourable circumstances such as the blame for low departmental performance and subsequent transfers, he becomes more critical of the management's decisions.
+However, when faced with unfavorable circumstances such as the blame for low departmental performance and subsequent transfers, he becomes more critical of the management's decisions.
 Joseph's decision to rejoin the trade union and file a complaint indicates his ability to reassess situations and make decisions aligned with his principles, even if they go against the management's wishes.

 How are the 'theory of equity' and 'theory of expectancy' related to this case study?

-Theory of Equity: This theory suggests that individuals strive for fairness in social exchanges, comparing their inputs and outcomes with those of others.
+This theory suggests that individuals strive for fairness in social exchanges, comparing their inputs and outcomes with those of others.
 In this case, Joseph might perceive an inequity in the treatment of supervisory members regarding blame for low performance and subsequent transfers.
 The perceived injustice could lead to dissatisfaction and resistance.

-Theory of Expectancy: This theory posits that individuals are motivated to act in a certain way if they expect their efforts will lead to performance and that performance will be rewarded.
+This theory posits that individuals are motivated to act in a certain way if they expect their efforts will lead to performance and that performance will be rewarded.
 Initially, Joseph believes that complying with the management's request to leave the trade union will enhance his career.
 However, when faced with transfers and withdrawal of incentives, the expectancy of a positive outcome diminishes, and this influences his subsequent decisions.

 How do you evaluate the people management strategy of senior managers in the organization?